davidramiro/Marlin-Ai3M/README.md

 #### Configuration:
 - Send `M603 L0 U0` to use manual loading & unloading.
 - Send `M603 L538 U555` to use automatic loading & unloading
+  - The `L` and `U` paramters define the load and unload length in mm.
+The values above work well on a stock setup, if you modded your extruder, bowden tube or hotend, you might need to adjust those.
 - Save with `M500`

 #### Filament change process (manual loading):